 Oadby Hill Top was designated as a conservation area in 1987 and Meadowcourt was designated in 1988.
 On July 26th 2005 following public consultation the decision was made to amend the boundaries and amalgamate the two Conservation Areas.
 The Conservation Area was renamed as Oadby Hill Top and Meadowcourt Conservation Area to incorporate the change.

 The largest plots in the Conservation area are off Stoughton Drive South and to a lesser extent Glebe Road and Manor Road.
 These roads are where the finest houses with the most impressive gardens can be found.
 The houses were built by leading local architects, with the father and son combination of Stockdale and Shirley Harrison preeminent, and were constructed in fashionable Arts and Crafts styles.
 This style, which had developed from the Victorian Gothic Revival allowed the use of elements from different periods of particularly vernacular architecture and gave scope for considerable freedom of expression for the owner and architect alike.
 Many of the earliest designs of the largest houses incorporate elements of Jacobean architecture.
 This allowed the wealthy Leicester industrialists to build their own versions of the Elizabethan 'prodigy' houses as each sought to demonstrate taste, wealth and standing in the town.

 In terms of building materials, the traditional houses in the area draw from a remarkably small palette.
-Walls are invariably of red brick or render, with architectural embellishment through the use of half timbering, brick noggin or tile hanging.
+Walls are invariable of red brick or render, with architectural embellishment through the use of half-timbering, brick noggin or tile hanging.
 Roofs are generally of brown clay tile, sometimes red or Swithland slate.
 Welsh slate is infrequently used and there is a single house which uses Collyweston slate.
 This limited palette of materials gives the area an even stronger sense of place.

 Conservation Area Appraisal and Development Control Guidance